sam-ys/bounceGL/README.md

 --------------------------------------------------------------------------------
-Dear ImGui was used for the control panel/
+Dear ImGui was used for the control panel\
 <https://github.com/ocornut/imgui>

-The stb library was used for texture loading/
+The stb library was used for texture loading\
 <https://github.com/nothings/stb>